Format Registry Integration in OAIS-Compliant Digital Preservation Architecture

 format_registry_integration.py

-Deterministic OAIS format registry polling with audit logging and PREMIS mapping.
+Deterministic OAIS format registry resolution with audit logging and PREMIS mapping.

 Requires: Python 3.9+